Open this page in a new tab

 A review of the vertical movements having affected Lebanon during the late Holocene shows that tectonic uplift of the coastal areas occurred around 3000 yr BP, in the 6th century AD, and possibly in the 10th to 11th centuries AD (Pirazzoli 2005, Morhange et al., submitted).

-Carayon et al (2011) discussed 6 cores taken in Byblos - 2 in northern harbor and 4 in the bat of El-Skhiny.
+Carayon et al. (2011) discussed 6 cores taken in Byblos — 2 in the northern harbor and 4 in the bay of El-Skhiny.
 The study focused on geomorphic evolution of the harbor.
 Core profiles were not presented.
 There is no mention of tsunamogenic evidence.

 A review of the vertical movements having affected Lebanon during the late Holocene shows that tectonic uplift of the coastal areas occurred around 3000 yr BP, in the 6th century AD, and possibly in the 10th to 11th centuries AD (Pirazzoli 2005, Morhange et al., submitted).